ESL and EFL Teaching: Do you need to be bilingual?

 English lessons are expected to be taught in English

-This is also often the case for preparatory year university courses, and for Assistant Language Teachers hired to be an additional teacher in Junior High Schools and High Schools.
+This is also often the case for preparatory year university courses, and for Assistant Language Teachers hired to be additional teachers in Junior High Schools and High Schools.

 Multicultural ESL classrooms

-In this case, being bilingual in one of these languages does not help for the majority of students, and in fact can lead to unfairness.
+In a multilingual classroom, effective language instruction is essential for ESL or EFL teachers.
+As students come from diverse backgrounds and possess varying language proficiency levels, being bilingual in one of their languages may not benefit the majority, and in fact, can lead to unfairness.
+However, it is important to ensure fairness and avoid excluding any student based on language barriers.
 You don’t want to leave one of your students behind simply because you don’t speak their language!

 That is, of course, assuming that speaking your student’s language is beneficial…